cloudmesh-community/book/chapters/doc/acknowledgement.md

 the help on that you should have done anyways without the help of the professor.
 Ask yourself, if he introduced you to the field, has helped you with preparing the text, has given you insights, has corrected things in your paper, made suggestions.
-So instead of the above maybe a more general term such as *helped with the paper* would be more appropriate.
+So instead of the previous maybe a more general term such as *helped with the paper* would be more appropriate.
 If you feel like your professor did not help you, leaving it off is more appropriate.
 In some cases you may wan to invite your